-All admitted nursing students are required to complete a Background Check, Immunization Verification, and Drug Screening.
+Important Information: All admitted nursing students are required to complete a background check, immunization verification, and drug screening.
+Additionally, students will be required to provide proof of current health insurance.
 Admitted students will be provided with the steps to complete this process.

-The following BS-DNP concentrations are available:
+The following BSN to DNP concentrations are available:

 The post-master's DNP curriculum builds on the master's level competencies for advanced practice nurses.
 This program prepares graduates to exercise advanced levels of clinical judgment, systems thinking, and expanded responsibility and accountability in planning, implementing, and evaluating evidence-based strategies to improve individual patient and population health outcomes.

-All students are required to complete the didactic and clinical experiences necessary for achievement of the competencies associated with doctoral education as delineated in the American Association of Colleges of Nursing's (2006) Essentials of Doctoral Education for Advanced Nursing Practice.
+All students are required to complete the didactic and practicum experiences necessary for achievement of the competencies associated with doctoral education as delineated in the American Association of Colleges of Nursing's (2006) Essentials of Doctoral Education for Advanced Nursing Practice.

 Applicants who meet the admission requirements should complete the steps below to successfully apply: